Some of our FAQs

 Why do you charge for cancellations?

-As a goodwill gesture, I always offer a refund for any cancellations if the date is filled with another comparable order last minute.
+As a goodwill gesture, I always offer a refund for any cancellations if the date is filled with another comparable order at the last minute.

-Yes.
-Consultations are available for wedding cake clients with orders above £250 and are subject to availability.
-I usually offer cake samples once a month in the low season; November – March and have fewer regular tastings in the peak season April – October.
+I offer cake samples once a month in the low season; November – March, and have fewer regular tastings in the peak season April – October.
 I will let you know the next available dates for collecting the cake sample boxes upon enquiry.

-Cake sample boxes can be posted to your home address via special delivery.
-They come beautifully packaged in a silver tin with a tasting card for you to make notes on your preferences.
-You can then taste at your leisure before choosing the flavour(s) you want for your cake.
+Cake sample boxes are posted to your home address via 24-hour delivery on specific dates of the year.
+They are beautifully presented in eco-friendly packaging and include a tasting card for you to note your preferences.
+This allows you to enjoy the samples at your leisure before selecting the flavour(s) for your wedding cake.

 Can I book a wedding cake without a tasting box and consultation?

-Do you do cake-tasting samples or consultations for smaller orders?
+Do you do cake-tasting samples for smaller orders?

 Do you charge for cake samples?